recalon/reverse_csv_sort/readme.md

 ## How to use

-To run the application place all CSVs to be sorted in the `data/inputs` directory, then run `execute.sh`.

-On a Windows
-system you will need to run the bash script from a Docker Terminal session, and the code should live somewhere inside your C:\Users directory to play nicely with Docker (developed against Docker Toolbox due to lack of Docker Desktop).
+To run the service, from the project root directory run `docker-compose up -d`.
+To rebuild the app with changes to the processor run with the `--build` flag.
+Once the service is running copying CSV files into the input directory `data/inputs` or saving edits to files already in the input directory will trigger the sorting logic.

+This application was developed without access to Docker Desktop for Windows.
+It has only been tested for *nix systems.

 ## Outputs

-The application will give 2 output files for each input file.
+The application will produce 2 output files into the `data/outputs` directory for each input file processed.
 One output will have reverse-**sorted and preserved** lines, and are identifiable by the "_sorted_lines" suffix in the filename's first dot-separated component.
 The other output will be **flattened to a single line and sorted** in reverse.